chapel-lang/chapel/doc/chplvis/chplvis.rst

 Example 4
 _________

-To help show another feature of the "Concurrency View", prog4.chpl was written to create a *begin* task on all locales and have those tasks live across calls to the *VisualDebug* module.
+To help show another feature of the "`Concurrency View`_", prog4.chpl was written to create a *begin* task on all locales and have those tasks live across calls to the *VisualDebug* module.
 The code is: